carmineDYJ/PAT-Python/README.md

 # PAT-Python
-solutions in Python language for PAT's problems
+solutions for PAT's problems which written in Python language